 What Is Lard?

 Simply put, lard is rendered pork fat.
-It is all natural, unprocessed and contains a similar fat profile to olive oil.
+It is all-natural, unprocessed and contains a similar fat profile to olive oil.
 It's got a bad rap since it was demonized by marketers of shortening, a plant-based lard substitute made from the by-product of cotton: cottonseed.
 Now that the push for healthy fats has gone natural, lard is returning to the dinner table.

 It may be hard to undo years of lard-bashing to bring lard into your kitchen, but if your diet is dairy-free, for the sake of your fat needs, here are three reasons to use lard instead of other butter substitutes:

-Healthier than Butter and Many Butter Substitutes
+Healthier Than Butter and Many Butter Substitutes

 Lard has a better nutrition profile than many butter alternatives on the market.
 Unlike many processed oils, like soybean and cottonseed oils, organic lard is not hydrogenated and thus contains no trans fat.
 Many butter substitutes are highly processed and therefore lack the nutritional value of lard.
 Lard, on the other hand, has lower saturated fat than butter, but much more monounsaturated fat, almost double that of butter, and five times as much as coconut oil.
-Add those stats to the fact that lard is a good source of vitamin D, and you've got a fat that's worth trying.
+Add those stats to the fact that lard is a good source of vitamin D, and you've got fat that's worth trying.